Easy As Cookies

 Flour, heavy cream, sugar, salt, baking powder, an egg, vanilla extract, strawberries in a carton, and butter.

-Use fresh strawberries, not frozen.
-Frozen strawberries often have an off taste.
-Although peak season strawberries are best, the scones are still tasty if they're not perfectly ripe yet.
+Strawberries: Use fresh strawberries, not frozen, which often have an off taste and will make the scones soggy.
+Peak season strawberries are best, but scones are still tasty if they're not perfectly ripe yet.

-I originally came across this recipe from King Arthur Baking, but I've streamlined some things over time.
+I originally came across this recipe from King Arthur Baking , but I've streamlined some things over time.
+So, let's get started baking!

 After cleaning your strawberries, cut the green tops and any white parts off.
 Set aside ⅔ cup (or around 100 grams) of your nicest, prettiest, most uniformly diced strawberries; these should be mixed in to your scone dough later.